-On Oct.
-24, the state Senate Education Committee tried to pass Senate Bill 2 – a tuition voucher bill that would drain more than $500 million in state funding from school districts and give it to students to use at non-public schools.
+In October 2017, the state Senate Education Committee tried to pass Senate Bill 2 – a tuition voucher bill that would drain more than $500 million in state funding from school districts and give it to students to use at non-public schools.
+After senators got more than 5,000 emails from PSEA members, the bill failed to advance out of committee.

 Senate Bill 2: The Facts